Laura Maud Thompson: Personal life

 In the mid-1930s, Thompson lived in Germany with her first husband, Bernhard Teuting.
 She studied rural ecology and religious change near Osnabrück, and briefly lived in Berlin while she worked on a project for the Ethnological Museum of Berlin.
-However, her mentally-troubled husband physically abused her and she witnessed Adolf Hitler's consolidation of power under the Nazi Party.
+However, her husband physically abused her and she witnessed Adolf Hitler's consolidation of power under the Nazi Party.
 Leaving her husband, as well as most of her personal belonging and field notes, Thompson escaped back to Hawaii.

 In 1943, Thompson married John Collier, the commissioner of the Bureau of Indian Affairs.

 In 1963, Thompson married Sam Duker, a profession of education at Brooklyn College, whom she had known since they attended the Punahou School together.
 Following Duker's death in 1978, Thompson moved back to Hawaii.
+Thompson is survived by two nieces, a nephew, and a granddaughter.